 This sees benign change as the result of individual initiative and competition.
 The aggregate sum of individual actions is collective good.
-It's OK to take risks because nature is resilient to change.

 The fatalist paradigm

 This sees successful change as unlikely and, in as much as it is possible, random in its causes and consequences.
 The world is unpredictable and unmanageable.